Sir William Borlase's Grammar School: Co-education

 In 1987 the school became co-educational when girls entered into the lower sixth.

 Specialist status

 In September 2005 the school was awarded specialist school status as a Performing Arts College, by the Department for Education and Skills (DfES).

 Academy status

 In June 2011 the school became an Academy.

 Awards and inspections

-As well as its performing arts status, the school holds a number of awards and marks including the Sportsmark Award, the NACE Challenge Award, the Healthy Schools mark, the Continuing Professional Development Mark and is designated as a National Support School.
+As well as its performing arts status, the school has held a number of awards and marks including the Sportsmark Award, the NACE Challenge Award, the Healthy Schools mark, the Continuing Professional Development Mark, the Eco Schools Green Flag Award and was designated as a National Support School.

-The most recent full Ofsted inspection (as of Autumn 2014) occurred in June 2012.
-The report noted that the school has "an inspirational learning culture which is embraced by staff and students".
-Borlase was judged to be an 'Outstanding' school.
+A full Ofsted inspection occurred in May 2024.
+The report noted that "The school’s ethos is positive and joyful."
+Borlase was judged to be an 'Outstanding' school in all categories.